linuxciscoarnaud/Simple-Microservices-with-Spring-boot/README.md

 The consumer uses a direct Rest call and RestTemplate to connect to the produser and perform the traditional Create, read, update and delete operations.

+The consumer receives all the requests, establishes a connection with the producer and passes them over.
+Then the producer replies with an appropriate response.

 The app is developed using spring boot, Hibernate, JPA and interacts with Mysql DBMS.
 Each micro-service has its own data model.

 # Run the app